 Next, we have Icon Color, which as the name implies allows you to change the color of the little social icons.

-I then have the option of changing the colors for the two banner shapes (Banner 1 & Banner 2), but I’m going to leave them white for this current example.
+I then have the option of changing the colors for the two banner shapes (Banner 1 & Banner 2), but I’m going to leave them white for this example.

 The next option is called Main Color and controls the fill shape of the avatar illustration.
 As with the banners, I’m going to leave this set to default (white) in order to maintain the color scheme that I’m trying to build.